 Patricia wanted to retire at 40, but she needed assurance that her family's other financial goals wouldn't be jeopardized.
 Working a few years longer was only one adjustment she ended up making.
-Click to hear part of our phone interview.
+Click to hear part of our phone interview with Patricia.

 That time came in May 2015, nearly eight years after they’d anticipated Patricia would be able to retire.
 Putting off her retirement for that long wasn’t their first choice, but it has left them reassured.
-“The best way to plan for the unexpected is to make sure you have enough money saved to address whatever happens,” says Scott.
+“The best way to plan for the unexpected is to make sure you have enough money saved to address whatever happens,” Scott says.

 More days to enjoy—and look forward to